aleshaleksey/fansys23/weapons-armour.md

 ### Armour types

 Different armours exist, each with advantages and disadvantages.
 Each of the four categories require only a single proficiency to use.
-The following armours exist in the game (NB: Shields are not formally shields, but they are described here for simplicity):
+The following armours exist in the game (NB: Shields are not formally armour, but they are described here for simplicity):

 - **Light armours** (armour bonus)
   - Leather Cuirass